 I offer services to adults and teens (13 and older).
 However, I will work with younger children.
 Contact me for more information.

 Therapy can be short-term, a focus on a specific issue, or long-term, which would allow us to address more complex issues or allow time to work toward personal growth.
-Most individuals schedule a weekly session that lasts fifty-five minutes.
+Most individuals schedule a weekly session.
 If you are going through a particularly rough period of time we can certainly meet more than once a week or make arrangements for a longer session.

 Choosing a therapist can be a daunting task.
-It is important to keep in mind: in order for therapy to be effective you and I must work as a team to understand and resolve your difficulties.
+In order for therapy to be most effective, you and I must work together as a team to understand and resolve your difficulties.
 The right match is extremely important.
-Therefore I offer a free telephone consult.
-I encourage you to contact me to make arrangements to discuss how I can best help you.
+Therefore, I offer a free 15-minute telephone consultation to see if we are a match.